jsfenfen/nicar-nonprofit-datarelease/README.md

 All of the Schedule L tables [are available to query here via datasette](http://datasette.publicaccountability.org/), click on the table name to run queries.
 The employees file is a big too big for datasette to serve, so you'll have to load it into your own rig.

+You can [read more about datasette here](https://datasette.readthedocs.io/en/stable/), it's super exciting technology that lets you query a live database in a safe-ish way.
+(The database may still do down under load because of poor technical choices we've made)

 We're not quite sure how well this will work under load, we're making these dbs available as datasettes during NICAR though they may be password protected later to save our servers.

 ED NOTE: THE SPECIFICS OF THIS AREN'T NAILED DOWN, WE PROBABLY WILL MOVE THE DATASETTES TO CLOUDRUN DURING NICAR.
 THE ADVANTAGE OF THEM BEING ON OUR SERVERS IS THAT WE CAN USE OUR PASSWORDS WITH THEM (ONCE I SET IT UP ANYWAYS).

+You can download a gzipped sqlite file of the [employees database here](http://www.jacobfenton.com/990data/NICAR20/empoyees.db.gz) (~640MB).

 ## How can I easily read a raw filing if I just know the EIN and object_id?